Personal information means information about an identifiable individual that is recorded in any form including, but not limited to: –

-This information is only collected by the TTSEC if you supply it to us.
-Supply can take two forms, namely by you sending us an e-mail or by completing an online web form on the TTSEC website.
-It must be noted that the TTSEC website does not automatically gather any specific personal information from you.
+This information is only collected by the Commission supplied by you with your consent.
+Supply can take two forms, namely by you sending us an e-mail or by completing an online web form on the Commission’s website.
+It must be noted that the Commission’s website does not automatically gather any specific personal information from you.

-Any information sent to the TTSEC is maintained by the TTSEC for the following reasons:
+Any information sent to the Commission is maintained by the Commission for the following reasons:

-- For the purpose of processing your request or inquiry;
+- For the purpose of processing your request, application or inquiry;

-- For use by the TTSEC in furthering its mission of promoting and maintaining stability, safety, integrity and public confidence in the capital market of Trinidad and Tobago
+- For use by the Commission in furthering its mission of promoting and maintaining stability, safety, integrity and public confidence in the capital market of Trinidad and Tobago

-- To be shared by the TTSEC with third parties, including other government agencies, in order to advance the purpose for which you provide the information; and
+- To be shared by the Commission with third parties as outlined under the Securities Act,Chap.83:02 (as amended, varied or repealed), including other government agencies, in order to advance the purpose for which you provided the information; and

-In order to facilitate the website’s users with the option to e-mail URL references to pages on the website to another person we ask for the sender’s name and e-mail address as well as the recipients name and e-mail address.
-Upon the receipt of this information, the sender will receive a confirmation e-mail message after the e-mail is sent and the recipient will receive an e-mail message with information on the sender on how to retrieve the page.
-At present, we do not store these names or e-mail addresses submitted via this form.
+In order to facilitate the website’s users with the option to e-mail URL references to pages on the website to another person we ask for the sender’s name and e-mail address as well as the recipient’s name and e-mail address.
+Upon the receipt of this information, the sender will receive confirmation via an e-mail message after the e-mail is sent and the recipient will receive an e-mail message with information on the sender on how to retrieve the page.

-Please note, if you decide to send e-mail to the TTSEC you are consenting to the TTSEC using the information provided therein, including personal identifying information, in accordance with this notice, unless you expressly state in the e-mail your objection to any use(s).
+Please note, if you decide to send an e-mail or make any other submission to the Commission, you are consenting to the Commission using the information provided therein, including personal identifying information, in accordance with this notice, unless you expressly state in the e-mail your objection to any use(s).

-The TTSEC automatically collects and stores the following information about you when you visit our website:
+The Commission automatically collects and stores the following information about you when you visit our website: